skills-mcp/skills-mcp/README.md

 ### `init-skills`

-A prompt that provides instructions for working with the Skills MCP Server.
-Use this at the start of a conversation to initialize skill awareness.
+Provides informational guidance about the Skills MCP workflow.
+This prompt:

+- Explains what skills are and how they're structured
+- Outlines the progressive disclosure model (load only what you need, when you need it)
+- Describes the step-by-step workflow for discovering, loading, and using skills
+- Clarifies that the MCP is a minimal wrapper—agents handle all file operations

+**When to use**: Run at the start of a conversation to provide background context.
+The prompt is informational only—it doesn't trigger any immediate actions.
+Agents will use skills when they encounter tasks that match available skill descriptions.

 </details>

 <details>
 <summary><strong>How It Works</strong></summary>

-The Skills MCP Server follows a **minimal wrapper design** that leverages the full capabilities of modern AI agents:
+The Skills MCP follows a **minimal wrapper design** that leverages the full capabilities of modern AI agents:

 **What the server provides:**